“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”

 Outside of work, Tracey loves spending time with her partner in crime, Toby (her dog).
 While not going on walks, playing in the park, and just chilling out with Toby, Tracey enjoys time with family and friends.

 “Toby, the beach and anything nature are my all-mighty energisers.
-I do sometimes need a ‘zone’ time out break occasionally too!”
+And of course, I make sure to include ‘quiet time’ occasionally too!”

 — Tracey